 2.6 What are the local content requirements applicable to upstream operations by private investors?

-There are no local content requirements, but foreign investors do need to set up a subsidiary or branch in Romania if awarded a petroleum concession by NAMR.
+In general, there are no local content requirements, but foreign investors do need to set up a subsidiary or branch in Romania if awarded a petroleum concession by NAMR.